Q: What’s your climbing style?

-A: I haven’t have a particular person in mind.
+A: I haven’t had a particular person in mind.

 Q: How has your training for climbing changed in the last year?

-A: I dedicated more time on indoor bouldering and start a non-linear strength training program.
+A: I dedicated more time to indoor bouldering and started a non-linear strength training program.

-Q: How has climbing affected the people you choose to surround yourself with?
+Q: How has climbing affected the people you surround yourself with?

-A: Climbing makes me to have more friends who are progressive thinking, open minded, and inquisitive.
+A: Climbing makes me have more friends who are progressive thinking, open-minded, and inquisitive.